The Academics Have Spoken-U.S. CPI Is In

 Shain Vernier • 2 min read

 It has been a volatile day on the forex, featuring directional moves in the EUR/USD and GBP/USD.
-A collection of inflationary measures came across the newswires a bit earlier on.
+A collection of inflationary measures led by U.S. CPI came across the newswires a bit earlier on.
 Thus far, the results have been a mixed bag for the USD vs the majors.

 Without a doubt, the U.S. Federal Reserve (FED) is taking a hard look at today’s numbers.
 With the next FOMC meeting scheduled for later this month, the purchasing power of the USD will be under the microscope.
 If there is any reason to believe that recent economic growth is kicking off an inflationary cycle, tough talk toward the Greenback will dominate the meeting.